Ray Hadley: Awards

-Hadley has been named the best Radio Sports Broadcaster at the 'RAWARDS' for 8 out of the past 11 years, and was awarded a Medal of the Order of Australia (OAM) in the Queen's Birthday 2002 Honours List for services to rugby league and fund-raising initiatives for charitable organisations.
+Hadley was named the best Radio Sports Broadcaster at the RAWARDS on multiple occasions, and was awarded a Medal of the Order of Australia (OAM) in the Queen's Birthday 2002 Honours List for services to rugby league and fund-raising initiatives for charitable organisations.

 Hadley won an accolade at the 2006 ACRAs (also known as the RAWARDS) for "Best Current Affairs Presenter".
 He won that award again 2009 and became the first radio broadcaster to win both that award and best sports commentator.
 He has won 20 major ACRA Radio awards since 1987.

 In December 2021, Hadley was added to the Sydney Cricket Ground Media Hall of Honour.

 Television

 After commencing as a sports reporter on Channel 7, Hadley was recruited to Channel 9 as part of The Footy Show, along with his radio and rugby league colleague Steve "Blocker" Roach, appearing between 1994 and 1998.
 He also made a one-off appearance on The Footy Show in 2005 in a forum to discuss brawling and antagonism between Canterbury-Bankstown Bulldogs supporters during a game against the Brisbane Broncos at Telstra Stadium.
 Hadley has also appeared in TV commercials, and for 17 years was spruiking the budget menswear establishment Lowes.

 During 2010, he appeared on The Matty Johns Show on the Seven Network, an NRL-focused program hosted by Matthew Johns.